Wave packet frames generated by hyponormal operators on $L^2(\mathbb{R})$: Abstract

 \section{Abstract}

 \baselineskip8pt In this paper we study frame-like properties of a wave packet system by using hyponormal operators on $L^2(\mathbb{R})$.
 We present necessary and sufficient conditions in terms of relative hyponormality of operators for a system to be a wave packet frame in $L^2(\mathbb{R})$.
 A characterization of hyponormal operators by using tight wave packet frames is proved.
 This is different from a method proved by Djordjevi$\acute{c}$ by using the Moore-Penrose inverse of a bounded linear operator with a closed range.
-The linear combinations of wave packet frames generated by hyponormal operators are discussed.
+We extends some results by Kaushik, Singh and Virender to wave packet frames generated by hyponormal operators .

 \subjclass[2010]{42C15, 42C30, 42B35, 47A05, 46B15.}